swayok/alternative-laravel-cache/Readme.md

 If you think that this is correct behavior - go away, you don't need this lib.

 I was quite confused when attempted to use Laravel's version of tagging.
-Laravel's version works like folders (hierarchial cache), but not like tags.
+Laravel's version works like folders (hierarchical cache), but not like tags.
 I tried to understand for what purpose Laravel's tagging can be used and haven't found any.
 It's totally useless in almost any situation.
 Hopefully there are compatible drivers provided by http://www.php-cache.com/.